Kesoram Industries Ltd leads gainers in 'A' group

-Lloyds Engineering Works Ltd Partly Paidup, Lloyds Engineering Works Ltd, Mahindra & Mahindra Financial Services Ltd and SpiceJet Ltd are among the other gainers in the BSE's 'A' group today, 05 December 2025.
+SpiceJet Ltd, Latent View Analytics Ltd, Tata Investment Corporation Ltd and ITI Ltd are among the other gainers in the BSE's 'A' group today, 08 December 2025.

-Lloyds Engineering Works Ltd Partly Paidup, Lloyds Engineering Works Ltd, Mahindra & Mahindra Financial Services Ltd and SpiceJet Ltd are among the other gainers in the BSE's 'A' group today, 05 December 2025.
+SpiceJet Ltd, Latent View Analytics Ltd, Tata Investment Corporation Ltd and ITI Ltd are among the other gainers in the BSE's 'A' group today, 08 December 2025.

-Lloyds Engineering Works Ltd Partly Paidup soared 6.08% to Rs 34.
+SpiceJet Ltd surged 11.83% to Rs 34.79.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 22445 shares were traded on the counter so far as against the average daily volumes of 27234 shares in the past one month.
+On the BSE, 345.44 lakh shares were traded on the counter so far as against the average daily volumes of 81.34 lakh shares in the past one month.

-Lloyds Engineering Works Ltd surged 5.98% to Rs 53.15.
+Latent View Analytics Ltd soared 8.01% to Rs 486.9.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 36.79 lakh shares were traded on the counter so far as against the average daily volumes of 2.46 lakh shares in the past one month.
+On the BSE, 4.73 lakh shares were traded on the counter so far as against the average daily volumes of 50197 shares in the past one month.

 Also Read

-Mahindra & Mahindra Financial Services Ltd rose 5.22% to Rs 365.1.
+Tata Investment Corporation Ltd rose 3.76% to Rs 735.05.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 5.41 lakh shares were traded on the counter so far as against the average daily volumes of 2.4 lakh shares in the past one month.
+On the BSE, 1.33 lakh shares were traded on the counter so far as against the average daily volumes of 95218 shares in the past one month.

-SpiceJet Ltd jumped 4.85% to Rs 31.81.
+ITI Ltd gained 2.95% to Rs 310.6.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 63.25 lakh shares were traded on the counter so far as against the average daily volumes of 72.73 lakh shares in the past one month.
+On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 1.8 lakh shares in the past one month.

 Powered by Capital Market - Live News